 “No really, I felt something.”

-“I don’t think I need to use the kybo anymore,” she said looking all around as if something were going to sneak up from behind us.
+“I don’t think I need to use the Kybo anymore,” she said looking all around as if something was going to sneak up from behind us.

 “Okay, but you better keep a lookout.”

 Have you ever made up ghost stories that you scared yourself with?

 As I stood there looking around, it struck me that I was looking in the wrong direction for the monster.
 The monster was in the hole and could be coming up at any moment.
 Pam couldn’t finish her business fast enough and we were out of there like a shot.
 Back inside the tent again we chuckled about our fears getting the better of us.
 But I couldn’t get past the thought that something had brushed against me.
 And that night all I could dream about was a monster with huge claws and fangs reaching up and grabbing my bare behind to pull me down to some abyss.